cocos/cocos-docs/en/editor/publish/publish-baidugame.md

 - The size of all subpackages of the entire Mini Game can not exceed **8MB**.
 - The size of a single subpackage / main package can not exceed **4MB**.

-Please refer to the [SubPackage Loading](../../asset/subpackage.md) documentation for details.
+Please refer to the [Asset Bundle](../../asset/bundle.md) documentation for details.

 ## Platform SDK Access